OpenLMIS/openlmis-example/README.md

 Service.
 PostgreSQL connected suitable for testing.
 If you run the Service, it should be available on port 8080.

+Before starting the development environment, make sure you have a `.env` file as outlined in the Quick Start instructions.

 ```shell
 > docker-compose run --service-ports <serviceName>
 $ gradle clean build